Australia–Solomon Islands relations

 Foreign relations exist between Australia and Solomon Islands.
 Australia has a High Commission in Honiara and Solomon Islands has a High Commission in Canberra.
-The two countries are members of the Pacific Islands Forum.
+The two countries are members of the Pacific Islands Forum and Commonwealth realms with King Charles III as their head of state.

 History

 In the 1950s, British and Australian government officials discussed transferring sovereignty of the British Solomon Islands to Australia.
 The Australian external affairs minister Paul Hasluck brought a proposal for a transfer to cabinet in 1956, but it was rejected primarily for reasons of cost.